dotnet/standard/Microsoft.Packaging.Tools/docs/trimming.md

 msbuild /t:Publish /p:TrimUnusedDependencies=true
 ```

-**Important:** Specify TrimUnusedDependencies for both *build* and *publish*, otherwise *build* will produce an applicatiob that is not trimmed and debugging will run against an untrimmed application that may hide any problems introduced by trimming, like missing dynamic dependencies.
+**Important:** Specify TrimUnusedDependencies for both *build* and *publish*, otherwise *build* will produce an application that is not trimmed and debugging will run against an untrimmed application that may hide any problems introduced by trimming, like missing dynamic dependencies.

 ### From the IDE or committing the change to your project